altlv/LatvianHelperPlatform/README.md

 # Welcome to our project - helper platform (demo) for our courses.

-Paistakingly built with genAI support:
+Painstakingly built with genAI support: Lovable/chatGPT/Copilot
-Lovable/chatGPT/Copilot

 ## Project info